Skip to content

 Deployment

-Deployment via Deploy Token will fetch from a container and package registry automatically.
-This makes deployments more convenient and enables incremental updates, where only the most recent changes between releases are downloaded.
-It requires internet access or respective firewall exceptions and proxies for the registries.
+Isarsoft Perception is installed via Deploy Token.
+This will fetch from a container and package registry automatically, makes deployments more convenient and enables incremental updates.
+Only the most recent changes between releases are pulled from the registry.
+It requires internet access or respective firewall exceptions / http proxies.

 Note